ginschel/slavo_lingo_src/medzukurs_english.md

 "They know that I always eat bread with butter."]

 ## Drinks (Genitive case)
-New Words: [water, beer, to drink, wine, coffee, juice, to want (wants), bottle (flask), to try to find, glass, bottle, tea, milk, without, for, from, at/by]
+New Words: [water, beer, to drink, wine, coffee, juice, to want, bottle, to try to find, glass, bottle, tea, milk, without, for, from, at/by]
 Phrases: ["I do not have water.",
 "She does not drink wine.",
 "We do not drink beer.",